Nosferaschu/dh2e_resources/README.md

 And that is it.
 If you have suggestions, better discriptions or even better Images/Icons i could use, let me know.

-All the items used are thought of by Fantasy Flight Games and Games Workshop, exept the torch and some short discriptions.
+Most of the items used are thought of by Fantasy Flight Games and Games Workshop.
-You still need the Rule books for rollable tables critical injuries and the rules, so buy them!
+You still need the Rule books for rollable tables, critical injuries, Game Mechanics and the rules, so buy them you can't play the game without them!
-If providing this package for you gives me troubles it will be deleted asap, i do this just so more can enjoy this awse peace of art in the best syfy usinvere i ever heard of and never wanna miss, though i hope it does not com reaelity =D
+If providing this package for you gives me troubles it will be deleted asap, i do this just so more can enjoy this awesome peace of art, in the best syfy usinvere i ever heard of and never wanna miss, though i hope it does not com reaelity =D